emirror-de/lewp-rs/README.md

     - [ ] Directories can be configured on module level
 - [ ] HTML can be streamed
 - [ ] Modules are now fully isolated (HTML, CSS, JavaScript)
+- [ ] CSS can be split up into "render critical" (will be inlined on rendering) and "non render critical" parts
+    - [ ] CSS attributes can be configured
+- [ ] JavaScript and CSS can be added to the binary
 - [ ] Modules can send events to sub-modules